Hispaniola: Independence

-Following the period of the successful insurrection against France in western Hispaniola from 1791 to 1804, which historians dubbed the Haitian Revolution, revolutionary leader Jean-Jacques Dessalines adopted the name of Haiti as the official name of the island, stating the Haitian Constitution of 1805 that "The people inhabiting the island formerly called St. Domingo, hereby agree to form themselves into a free state sovereign and independent of any other power in the universe, under the name of empire of Hayti."
+Following the period of the successful Haitian Revolution from 1791 to 1804, revolutionary leader Jean-Jacques Dessalines adopted the name of Haiti as the official name of the island, stating in the Haitian Constitution of 1805 that "The people inhabiting the island formerly called St. Domingo, hereby agree to form themselves into a free state sovereign and independent of any other power in the universe, under the name of empire of Hayti."
 From 1804 to 1806, the independent western side of Hispaniola was officially known as the Empire of Haiti.
-Following the overthrow of the Empire of Haiti from 1806 to 1808, the northern part of the island of Hispaniola became officially known as the State of Haiti, while the south was called the Republic of Haiti.

-During this time the eastern side remained under de jure French control with the official name of Capitainerie générale de Santo Domingo (Captaincy General of Santo Domingo) or French Santo Domingo.
-After the Spanish reconquest of the eastern side of the island of Hispaniola in 1809, this territory regained its official name of Capitanía General de Santo Domingo (Captaincy General of Santo Domingo), while the independent western side of Hispaniola had several official names: State of Haiti, Republic of Haiti, and Kingdom of Haiti.
+Following the overthrow of the Empire of Haiti from 1806 to 1808, the northern part of the island became officially known as the State of Haiti, while the south was called the Republic of Haiti.
+During this time the eastern side remained under de jure French control as French Santo Domingo.
+After the Spanish reconquest of the eastern side of the island in 1809, this territory regained its official name of Capitanía General de Santo Domingo.

-With the independence of the Captaincy General of Santo Domingo in 1821, this territory officially became the Estado Independiente de Haití Español (Republic of Spanish Haiti).
-However, after the Haitian occupation of the territory from 1822 to 1844, the entire island of Hispaniola became a unified country under the official name of Republic of Haiti.
-As the Dominicans rebelled against Haitian rule during the Dominican War of Independence from 1844 to 1856, a new independent country with the name of República Dominicana (Dominican Republic) was established in eastern Hispaniola.
-In 1844, the first Substantive Charter of the new country, stated: "The Spanish part of the island of Santo Domingo and its adjacent islands form the territory of the Dominican Republic."
+With the independence of the Captaincy General of Santo Domingo in 1821, the territory officially became the Estado Independiente de Haití Español (Republic of Spanish Haiti).
+However, after the Haitian occupation of the territory from 1822 to 1844, the island became a unified country under the official name of Republic of Haiti.
+As the Dominicans rebelled against Haitian rule during the Dominican War of Independence from 1844 to 1856, an independent country with the name of República Dominicana (Dominican Republic) was established in eastern Hispaniola.
+In 1844, the first Substantive Charter of the new country stated: "The Spanish part of the island of Santo Domingo and its adjacent islands form the territory of the Dominican Republic."
 Western Hispaniola remained as the country of Haiti with the official name of Empire of Haiti or Republic of Haiti.

-With the official introduction of the name Haiti in the 19th century, the island of Hispaniola, which until then was most commonly called Santo Domingo, began to be widely identified as Haiti, particularly outside the Spanish-speaking world.
+With the official introduction of the name Haiti in the 19th century, Hispaniola, which until then was most commonly called Santo Domingo, began to be widely identified as Haiti, particularly outside the Spanish-speaking world.